Student Accommodation in Heavitree

 Streatham Campus

-Streatham Campus is 30 minutes walk from Heavitree.
-Most students take the bus (routes D and H run frequently) which takes 15-20 minutes.
+Streatham Campus is a longer walk from Heavitree, which is too far for most students to walk regularly.
 The D bus runs frequently and is the preferred option for most.
 Cycling is also popular.
 If you're at Streatham, be honest about whether you'll actually make the commute - Heavitree works best when you're committed to busing or cycling.

 St Luke's Campus

-Walking to St Luke's Campus typically takes 9 minutes walk depending on your exact location.
-The walk is mostly flat or gently uphill, well-lit, and along residential streets.
+St Luke's Campus is within walking distance from most Heavitree locations, making it practical for daily walking.
 This is Heavitree's main advantage for medical and health students - affordable housing within genuine walking distance of lectures and placements.

 Shops, Food & Essentials